Massachusetts artists, creatives, culture bearers, cultural organizers, and community-based collaborators:

 - Know what you need (to get started).

 Road Map.
 Budget.
 Resources.

 Collective Imagination for Spatial Justice grants range from $2,000-5,000.
 How will this funding support your collective journey (budget/budget narrative)?
 What are your tentative plans?
-Are there other resources that you’ll “take” on this journey (books, readings, mentors, guiding principles, etc.)?
-Remember one of your biggest assets are you and your teammates!
-Remember to honor your time as collaborators: pay yourselves.
-We also recognize we are in rapidly changing times in this pandemic and plans may evolve with time.
+One of your biggest assets are you and your teammates.
+Remember to honor your time as collaborators and pay yourselves!.

-The deadline for Collective Imagination for Spatial Justice applications has passed.
+The next deadline for Collective Imagination for Spatial Justice is October 18, 2021.

 Grantees will have six months from the beginning of the grant to do the work of collective imagination.

 Reminder: Collective Imagination for Spatial Justice grants are taxable income to individual recipients and reportable to the IRS.
 All grantees will receive a 1099 from NEFA.